milonmaze/privacy-terms-observatory/www.dropbox.com/privacy.md

 Around the world.
 To provide you with the Services, we may store, process, and transmit data in the United States and locations around the world—including those outside your country.
 Data may also be stored locally on the devices you use to access the Services.

 Data Transfers.
-When transferring data from the European Union, the European Economic Area, the United Kingdom, and Switzerland, Dropbox relies upon a variety of legal mechanisms, such as contracts with our customers and affiliates, Standard Contractual Clauses, and the European Commission's adequacy decisions about certain countries, as applicable.
+When transferring data from the European Union, the European Economic Area, the United Kingdom, and Switzerland, Dropbox relies upon a variety of legal mechanisms, such as contracts with our customers and affiliates, Standard Contractual Clauses, the EU-U.S. Data Privacy Framework, the UK Extension to the EU-U.S. Data Privacy Framework, the Swiss-U.S. Data Privacy Framework, and the European Commission's adequacy decisions about certain countries, as applicable.

-EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield.
-Dropbox complies with the EU-U.S. and Swiss–U.S. Privacy Shield Frameworks as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data transferred from the European Union, the European Economic Area, the United Kingdom, and Switzerland to the United States, although Dropbox does not rely on the EU-U.S. Privacy Shield or Swiss-U.S. Privacy Shield Frameworks as a legal basis for transfers of personal data.
-Dropbox has certified to the Department of Commerce that it adheres to the Privacy Shield Principles with respect to such data, but this does not include the DocSend portion of the Services.
-You can also learn more about Privacy Shield at https://www.privacyshield.gov.
+Data Privacy Frameworks.
+Dropbox complies with the EU-U.S. and Swiss-U.S. Data Privacy Frameworks, as well as the UK Extension to the EU-U.S. Data Privacy Framework, as set forth by the U.S. Department of Commerce regarding the processing of personal data transferred from the European Union, the European Economic Area, the United Kingdom, and Switzerland to the United States.
+Dropbox has certified to the U.S. Department of Commerce that it adheres to the Principles of these Data Privacy Frameworks with respect to such data, but this does not include the DocSend or Formswift portions of the Services.
+If there is any conflict between this Privacy Policy and the Data Privacy Framework Principles, the Principles shall govern.
+In accordance with the Principles, Dropbox shall remain liable for onward transfers if a processor processes personal data in a manner inconsistent with the Principles.
+To learn more about the Data Privacy Framework, and to view our certification, visit https://www.dataprivacyframework.gov.

 Dropbox is subject to oversight by the U.S. Federal Trade Commission.
-JAMS is the US-based independent organization responsible for reviewing and resolving complaints about our Privacy Shield compliance—free of charge to you.
+JAMS is the US-based independent organization responsible for reviewing and resolving complaints about our Data Privacy Framework compliance—free of charge to you.
 We ask that you first submit any such complaints directly to us via privacy@dropbox.com.
-If you aren’t satisfied with our response, please contact JAMS at https://www.jamsadr.com/eu-us-privacy-shield.
-In the event your concern still isn’t addressed by JAMS, you may be entitled to a binding arbitration under Privacy Shield and its principles.
+If you aren’t satisfied with our response, please contact JAMS at https://www.jamsadr.com/dpf-dispute-resolution.
+In the event your concern still isn’t addressed by JAMS, you may be entitled to a binding arbitration as set forth in Annex I of the Data Privacy Framework Principles.

 Your Control and Access of Your Data